Staff Duress System Canada: How It Works

 Real-Time Location System technology addresses all six Bill 168 obligations directly.
 It is no longer a workaround.
 Regulators and accreditors increasingly expect it in high-risk healthcare environments.

-The table below maps each Bill 168 requirement to the RTLS capability that supports it:
+The grid below maps each Bill 168 requirement to the RTLS capability that supports it:

 Why Wall-Mounted Call Stations No Longer Meet the Standard